 Back in the 50s, the CRPCNS began as an outgrowth of the Petaluma Cooperative Nursery School.
 Alice Wright, one of two teachers at the Petaluma co-op, was about to lose her job due to a funding cut but learned that funding was available to start a new nursery school in a different district, according to notes from Deborah Lipton, the daughter of one of the school founders.
 Wright approached Gerry Lipton, the mother of one of her current pupils, who seized upon the opportunity to start a cooperative nursery school in Cotati close to where the Lipton family lived.

 Lipton gathered a group of her friends with young children and together they founded the Cotati Co-op Nursery School, which served Cotati, Penngrove, Petaluma and the rural areas of Roblar, Liberty, Dunham, and Cinnabar.
 Some of the other founding mothers included Mae Cohen, Donia Oretsky, Mollie Lewtter, Pearly Cutler, Gladys Nitzberg, Laiki Sani, and Tressa Sannella.
-Wright served as the teacher/director for a number of years before being succeeded by Oneida Porrit.
+Wright served as the teacher/director for several years before being succeeded by Oneida Porrit.

 The nursery school moved through a series of temporary locations starting with a renovated room in the Auto Court Motel (located on the Old Redwood Highway next to what is now Mary's Pizza Shack).
 Other locations included the first floor of a house (occupied by a family upstairs) on Old Redwood Highway; the Fellowship Hall of The Church of the Oaks; and a cottage (now demolished) in the "hub."